dell/csm-docs/content/docs/replication/_index.md

 | Provides a command line utility - [repctl](tools) for configuring & managing replication related resources across multiple clusters |   yes    |    yes     |    yes     |    yes    |  no   |
 {{</table>}}

-> _**NOTE**_: To create replication with multiple volumes using powerstore array, user need to pause and resume the replication session.
-Please refer the troubleshoot section for more details
+> _**NOTE**_: To add or delete volumes in the existing SYNC Replication Group in PowerStore, the user needs to pause and then resume the replication group.
+For more details, please refer to the troubleshooting section.

 ## Details